DOH – 7 warns public on false information, confidential details

 Dr. Jaime Bernadas, director of DOH – 7, made this pronouncement after posts circulating on social media discouraged people to visit and stay in Cebu due to the presence of several South Koreans from Daegu City.

-“To anyone caught and proven to spread misinformation, false allegations online, we will deal with anyone with them accordingly,” said Bernadas.
+“To anyone caught and proven to spread misinformation, false allegations online, we will deal with them accordingly,” said Bernadas.

 On February 28, social media went abuzz when several Facebook users posted and shared a photo of a leaked document containing details of the 26 Koreans who flew in from Daegu City last February 25.